 The Run Down

 Imagine Chicago with mountains in the distance.
 Nobody would ever leave.
-While we don't have mountains, there are still places to hike to get a little bit of elevation.
-For this guide, we're headed about 1.5 hours outside the city where we're going to hike through 3,400 acres of bogs, wetlands, and up these large, ancient land formations called kames.
-Here are the details.
+While we don't have mountains, there are still places to hike to get some elevation.
+For this guide, you'll head about 1.5 hours outside the city where you'll hike through 3,400 acres of bogs, wetlands, and up large, ancient land formations called kames.

 1. Start @ Trail Head